The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/5-grid-media-queries.md

 }
 ```

-We often simplify this using the `repeat()` function:
+Think of it like dividing a pizza: if you have 4 columns each set to `1fr`, each column gets 1 slice of the total available width, so they are all equal (all 1/4 of the space).

-The `fr` unit (the "fractional unit") is unique to grid.
-It evenly distributes the grid container's available width to each grid item without overflowing.
+We can simplify this using the `repeat()` function:

 ```css
 .grid-container {